soo-h/DASweepDetect/README.md

 # USAGE

 - step1.
-Data simulation (details see 3.1)
+Data simulation
 - step2.
-Simulation data feature engineering（details see 3.2）
+Simulation data feature engineering
 - step3.
-Real genome data feature engineering（details see 3.3）
+Real genome data feature engineering
 - step4.
-Data annotation（details see 3.4）
+Data annotation
 - step5.
-Model training（details see 3.5）
+Model training
 - step6.
-Predict（details see 3.6）
+Predict

-## step1.Data simulation
+## Data simulation
 We put the compiled binary package of `discoal` into the code repository and complete the data simulation by calling `discoal ` software.
 If you need to recompile, download it from the link below and recompile it:

 https://github.com/kr-colab/discoal